syrop/syrop.github.io/_posts/2019-06-18-retrofit-asynchronously.markdown

 ## Donations

-If you've enjoyed this article, you may want to donate some bitcoin at the address presented below.
-You may also look at my [donations page][donations].
+If the reader has enjoyed the present article, they may want to donate some bitcoin at the address presented below.
+Readers may also look at my [donations page][donations].

 BTC: bc1qncxh5xs6erq6w4qz3a7xl7f50agrgn3w58dsfp